walidbinistiaq/BAN644-Project-Spring-2026-/README.md

-## Predicting Monthly Pneumonia Admissions in Under-5 Children in Bangladesh (Winter 2026)
+## Predicting Monthly Pneumonia Admissions in Under-5 Children in Bangladesh this winter
 ## Overview
 This project focuses on forecasting the number of pneumonia admissions for children under 5 years old in Bangladesh during the upcoming winter (Dec 2026 – Feb 2027).
 Pneumonia is a leading cause of hospitalization among young children, especially during cold months.
 Accurate predictions help hospitals plan resources, staffing, and preventive healthcare measures.